JeronimoDU/myDU-mods/README.md

 ## Client side:

+Download the 7 zip files and store them in the same folder.

 Unpack "myDU client Tier Industries Textures mod pack.zip" and replace all files into the client folder at:

 My Dual Universe\Game\data\resources_generated\elements\